Kikobeats/kikobeats.com/_posts/2018-21-01-human-apis.md

 formatter(1034532, 'ar-EG') // 🇺🇪🇬 Egypt
 ```

-### How to Choose language

-You can use the browser for getting the user language preference
+You can use the browser for getting the user language preference:

 ```js
 const locale = navigator.language || navigator.userLanguage || 'en-US'